AhsanWritesCode/ActorDatabase/README.md

 ## Description

 Our group's project is a database for actors similar to IMDB.
 It takes in information about actors from the user (name, age, height, etc.) and displays it in a clean, consistent monospaced font.

 It also displays co-star pairs which can be created with actors in the database.
-Each actor is associated with a unique Imdb link from the website Imdb which are used to identity actors within the database.
+Each actor is associated with a unique IMDB link from the website IMDB which are used to identity actors within the database.

 Saving and loading of .csv files are also allowed in the program.

 ## How to run
 Without .jar file:\